-Junior forward Kate Bacon had a hat trick for the Friars
+Junior forward Kate Bacon nets hat trick for Friars

 PROVIDENCE, R.I. - The Providence College women's ice hockey team received a hat trick from junior Kate Bacon (Chanhassen, Minn.) and two goals from junior Laura Veharanta (La Verne, Calif) en route to a decisive, 6-1 victory over visiting St. Lawrence today (10/9) at Schneider Arena.